 Children who are suffering from bullying deal with it in a variety of ways.
 Some children are threatened or coerced into accepting the situation and hiding their suffering from others.
-Other children may train in their Leslieville Homes to be able to fight back against the bully.
+Other children may train to be able to fight back against the bully.
 Still others will seek assistance from authority figures such as parents or teachers.
 In some extreme cases, children suffering from bullying have been known to harm themselves through cutting or suicide attempts.

 If you think your child is being bullied, do not simply ignore the problem or tell them just to ignore the situation.
 Talk to the child about their problem.
 It may involve some coaxing to get them to open up.
 Once they have confided in you, you can take appropriate steps to help stop the bullying.
 This might include calling the bully's parents, reporting the bullying to the school, contacting the police, giving the child the means to verbally or physically defend him or herself, or educating other students on how to stop bullying.
 You can also encourage your child to call the Kids Help Phone.